quic/AFLTriage/README.md

 Here is the extended usage statement for reference:

 ```
-afltriage 0.1.2
+afltriage 0.1.5
-Quickly triage and summarize crashing testcases
+Quickly triage and summarize crashing testcases from AFL

 USAGE:
     afltriage -i <input>... -o <output> <command>...

-FLAGS:
-        --child-output    Include child output in triage reports.
-        --debug           Enable low-level debugging of triage operations.
-        --dry-run         Perform sanity checks and describe the inputs to be triaged.
-    -h, --help            Prints help information
-    -V, --version         Prints version information

 OPTIONS:
+        --child-output
+            Include child output in triage reports.

+        --child-output-lines <child_output_lines>
+            How many lines of program output from the target to include in reports.
+Use 0 to mean unlimited lines (not
+            recommended). [default: 25]
+        --debug
+            Enable low-level debugging of triage operations.

+        --dry-run
+            Perform sanity checks and describe the inputs to be triaged.

+    -h, --help
+            Prints help information

     -i <input>...
-A path to a single testcase, directory of testcases, AFL directory, and/or directory
-                                  of AFL directories to be triaged.
+            A list of paths to a testcase, directory of testcases, AFL directory, and/or directory of AFL directories to
+            be triaged.
+Note that this arg takes multiple inputs in a row (e.g. -i input1 input2...) so it cannot be the
+            last argument passed to AFLTriage -- this is reserved for the command.
+    -j <jobs>
-    -j <jobs>                     How many threads to use during triage.
+            How many threads to use during triage.

+        --output-format <ofmt>
-        --output-format <ofmt>    The triage report output format. [default: text]  [possible values: text, markdown,
+            The triage report output format. [default: text]  [possible values: text, markdown, json]

-                                  json]
+    -o <output>
-    -o <output>                   The output path for triage report files.
+            The output path for triage report files.
 Use '-' to print to console.

+        --stdin
+            Provide testcase input to the target via stdin instead of a file.

+    -t, --timeout <timeout>
+            The timeout in milliseconds for each testcase to triage. [default: 60000]

+    -V, --version
+            Prints version information

 ARGS:
     <command>...
             The binary executable and args to execute.
-Use '@@' as a placeholder for the path to the input
+Use '@@' as a placeholder for the path to the input file or
-                    file.
+            --stdin.
+Optionally use -- to delimit the start of the command.
 ```